 - Non-healing wounds

-Ligaments, in particular, can take a long time to heal, making PRP an attractive option for those who have experienced injuries to this tissue group.
+Ligaments, in particular, can take a long time to heal, making PRP an attractive option for those who have experienced ligamentous injuries and want to shorten the recovery process.

 What are the side effects of PRP injections?

 At Cary Orthopaedics, our doctors seek to treat patients conservatively, without surgery, whenever possible.
-PRP injections serve as a minimally-invasive treatment option for many patients to aid in reducing or eliminating pain.
-PRP therapy is just one of a whole array of options we offer for the effective treatment of injuries.
+Platelet rich plasma injections serve as a regenerative treatment option for many patients to aid in eliminating or reducing pain.
+PRP therapy is just one of the options we offer to effectively treat orthopaedic injuries.

-To find out more about PRP therapy and the types of conditions it may effectively treat, contact us today.
+Contact us today to learn more about PRP and the types of conditions it may effectively treat.